-Attention to detail and quality
+Detail and quality

 - The company files for bankruptcy.
 This is followed by several changes of ownership.

-- Refocusing of the brand with many new developments.
+- Brand repositioning with numerous new developments.

 - Schuco celebrates its 100th anniversary.

-- The small-series model line PRO.R32 is born.
+- The “PRO.R32” small-series model range is launched.

 Design and development